General meaning

 - What situation have you just cut or are you considering cutting clearly?

-- What options do you really have after this cut?
+- What options do you genuinely have after this cut?

-- Which path do you assume to take, even if it feels scary at the moment?
+- Which path do you intend to take, even if it feels daunting at the moment?